Financial Accountability Return Guide

 Option B: Approved services can choose to retain surpluses up to, and greater than 10% or $30,000 (whichever is higher) of the Start Strong for Community Preschools *annual program funding.

-For Option B, the service will be required to make application to retain the surplus funds by completing a separate Surplus Application Form and checking the confirmation box on the financial accountability statement.
+For Option B, the service will be required to make application to retain the surplus funds by completing a separate Surplus Application Form and check the confirmation box on the financial accountability statement.

 The service can also decide to return the surplus which is greater than 10% or $30,000 (whichever is higher) of the Start Strong for Community Preschools *annual program funding or choose to return all their surplus funds (up to and greater than 10% or $30,000).

-*This amount is the total income for both Part 1 – Fee Relief Payment and Part 2 – Program Payment.
+In 2023, this amount was the total income for both Part 1 – Fee Relief Payment and Part 2 – Program Payment.

 If the surplus is up to 10% or $30,000 (whichever is greater) of the annual program funding, the service should select Option A.